officiallysingh/spring-boot-problem-handler/README.md

 detail.sample.problem=Some details with param one: {0} and param other: {1}
 ```

-Sometimes it is not desirable to throw exceptions as they occur, but collect them to throw at a later point in execution.
+Sometimes it is not desirable to throw exceptions as they occur, but to collect them to throw at a later point in execution.
 Or to throw multiple exceptions together.That can be done as follows.
 ```java
 Problem problemOne = Problems.newInstance("sample.problem.one").get();